-My love for carne asada burrito bowls starts years ago with the Chipotle food chain.
+My love for the carne asada burrito bowl starts years ago, in college, with Chipotle.
 For some reason the only protein I would get was their carne asada (or as they call it, their “steak” option).
 So when I started making burrito bowls, I started with carne asada and it’s still my favorite type of taco and burrito (or burrito bowl) protein and the type I make the most.

 I really love how simple and satisfying this dish is and how it’s also really portable.
 If i’m taking this meal with me on the go I make sure to keep the cold toppings in a separate tupperware from the rice and carne.
 That way I can heat the rice and beef up and add the rest of the toppings on afterwards and everything is fresh and tastes as it should.

-This dish is also a great make ahead recipe and great for meal planning.
+This carne asada burrito bowl is also a great make ahead recipe and great for meal planning.
 The carne is also really versatile and can be used in a number of different recipes.
 Enjoy! xx, Jenny

 Hungry for more?

 Carne Asada Burrito Bowl